“Frequently Asked Questions”

 FEMYSO’s vision is to be the leading voice for European Muslim youth, developing and empowering them, and working to build a diverse, cohesive and vibrant Europe.
 That is achieved through the following mission: To be an exemplary European institution, bringing together Muslim youth to network and exchange ideas, developing them to achieve their full potential and working closely with its Member Organisations as well as other partners to build a better Europe for all.

-FEMYSO’s 32 Member Organisations are from Albania, Belgium, Bosnia and Herzegovina, Czech Republic, Finland, France, Germany, Hungary, Ireland, Italy, North Macedonia, Moldova, the Netherlands, Norway, Poland, Romania, Slovakia, Sweden, Ukraine and the United Kingdom.
+FEMYSO’s 31 Member Organisations are from Albania, Belgium, Bosnia and Herzegovina, Czech Republic, Finland, France, Germany, Gibraltar, Hungary, Ireland, Italy, North Macedonia, Moldova, the Netherlands, Norway, Poland, Romania, Slovakia, Spain, Ukraine and the United Kingdom.

 - EU institutions: Commission, Parliament, Fundamental Rights Agency (FRA)